alneuma/Regulang/README.md

   -- of the languages represented by the input.

   simplify :: a -> a
-  -- tries to change the language representation into an -- equivalent but simpler one.
+  -- tries to change the language's representation into an -- equivalent but simpler one.
   -- What exactly is done depends on the type of representation.
 ```